Phenom23/Mini-Experimental-Projects/Java/SmallBankSimulator/README.md

 Just a program to try and compose all the new knowledge i recently got learning java se.
 <br><br>
->I wanted to demonstrate the manipulation of  data in Lists/Queues, file write and read, exception handling and overall oragnisation of my project to packages, classes etc.
+>I wanted to demonstrate the manipulation of  data in Lists/Queues/Sets, file write and read, exception handling, enums and overall oragnisation of my project to packages, classes (i may have failed doing it right, but i tried!) etc.
 To be honest, besides showcasing my new knowledge and getting trained on applying it, there is not an apparent practial application of this program..but oh well!

 <br>